TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Includes/Index.rst

 =======  ========================================================================
 Option   Description
 =======  ========================================================================
 FILE     A reference to a file relative to PATH\_site.
-Cannot contain ".."
-         (double periods, back path).
-Until TYPO3 4.5 the file size had to be less than 100 KB; in newer versions this limitation was dropped.
+Until TYPO3 4.5 the file
+         size had to be less than 100 KB; in newer versions this limitation was dropped.

+         Since TYPO3 6.2 also paths *relative to the including file* can be passed to INCLUDE_TYPOSCRIPT, if the inclusion is called from inside a file.
+These paths start with "./" or "../".
+The "./" is needed to distinguish them from paths relative to PATH_SITE.
+This mechanism allows simple, nested TypoScript templates that can be moved or copied without the need to adapt all includes.

          If you prefix the relative path with such as "EXT:myext/directory/file.txt" then the file included will be searched